starandserpent/Weltschmerz/README.md

 ## About the project

-Weltschmerz is C# world generator library for any platform.

-World planner for Terra.
-Generates various maps which are then combined into a high level representation of a world map.
-Weltschmerz is the architect who doesn't get his hands dirty.

-Weltschmerz is world generater for [Rituals  of the old](https://www.ritualsoftheold.com/) game developed in [Godot Engine](https://godotengine.org/).
+Weltschmerz is a library for simulating terrain, moisture, temperature, wind, and precipitation based on real environmental principles.
+The values Weltschmerz outputs can be used, for example, for generating realistic looking maps or terrain.
+Weltschmerz is primarily aimed at games and does not produce scientifically accurate data.

+Weltschmerz is used in [Foreman](https://github.com/starandserpent/Foreman) to generate 3D voxel terrain and in [World map generator](https://github.com/starandserpent/World-map-generator) to generate  realistic looking maps.

 ## Getting Started